TetriServe: Efficiently Serving Mixed DiT Workloads: Conclusion

-We presented \name, a deadline-aware round-based diffusion transformer (DiT) serving system that addresses the challenge of meeting SLO under heterogeneous workloads.
-TetriServe dynamically adapts parallelism at the \textit{step level}, guided by a profiling-driven cost model and a deadline-aware scheduling algorithm.
-Through extensive evaluation on DiT models and hardware platforms, TetriServe consistently outperforms fixed parallelism baselines, achieving up to 32\% higher SLO Attainment Ratio and delivering robust performance across various input resolutions, workload distributions, and arrival rates.
+We presented \name, a deadline-aware round-based DiT serving system that addresses the challenge of meeting SLOs under heterogeneous workloads. \name dynamically adapts parallelism at the \textit{step level}, guided by a profiling-driven cost model and a deadline-aware scheduling algorithm.
+Extensive evaluation shows that \name consistently outperforms fixed-parallelism baselines, achieving up to 32\% higher SLO attainment and robust performance across varying resolutions, workload distributions, and arrival rates.

-\begin{acks} We would like to thank the SymbioticLab and UsesysLab members for their insightful feedback.